Does Using An External Monitor Slow Down A Laptop?

 USB-C vs. HDMI vs. DisplayPort

 The type of connection interface you use also has an impact.
-USB-C is becoming more popular for its power and data transfer capabilities, but your laptop may handle it differently compared to HDMI or DisplayPort connections.
+Can you extend a display with USB-C?
+It’s becoming more popular for its power and data transfer capabilities, but your laptop may handle it differently compared to HDMI or DisplayPort connections.
 Each has its pros and cons:

 Laptop Specifications